Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 Let’s go over the stats and see what exactly Gen Zers expect from their employers.

-86% of Gen Z employees want purpose-driven work
+89% of Gen Z employees want purpose-driven work

 Gen Zers have already earned their reputation as the most purpose-driven generation.
-They’re highly invested in societal issues, and are all about making a lasting and meaningful impact on causes they care about.
+They’re highly invested in societal issues and are all about making a lasting and meaningful impact on causes they care about.

 Unsurprisingly, Gen Zs expect their jobs to mirror their overall lifestyle.

-The quest for meaningful and impactful work goes so far that 75% of Deloitte surveyors claim to scrutinize potential employers’ societal impact before applying for a job.
+The quest for meaningful and impactful work goes so far that 75% of 2024 Deloitte Gen Z and Millennial Survey participants claim to scrutinize potential employers’ societal impact before applying for a job.
+At the moment, 67% of Gen Zers who participated in the 2025 Deloitte Gen Z and Millennial Survey feel their job allows them to make a meaningful contribution to society.

 70% of Gen Zers want to be promoted within the first 18 months

-On top of being known far and wide for their purpose-driven mindset, Gen Zers have become the talk of the corporate world for their ‘all eyes on the prize’ attitude.
+On top of being known far and wide for their purpose-driven mindset, Gen Zers have become the talk of the corporate world for their all eyes on the prize attitude.

 According to the Ripplematch research of over 3,000 Gen Z students and recent graduates — the rumors are true.
-As many as 70% of Gen Zs expect to be promoted within their first 18 months of employment.
+As many as 70% of Gen Zers expect to be promoted within their first 18 months of employment.

 Being fairly compensated for your work shouldn’t be up for debate, and Gen Zers are here to prove it.